 Can Big Data Science Deliver Precision Public Health?Posted on by

-This blog is a quick is a summary of our recent paper in Public Health Genomics.
+This blog is a quick summary of our recent paper in Public Health Genomics.
 Increasingly, a large volume of health and non-health related data from multiple sources is becoming available that has the potential to drive health related discoveries and implementation.
 The term “big data” is often used as a buzzword to refer to large data sets that require new data science approaches to manipulation, analysis, interpretation, and integration.
 Such data include genomic and other biomarkers, sociodemographic, environmental, geographic, and other information.
 Our ability to improve population health depends to a large extent on collecting and analyzing the best available population level data on burden and causes of disease distribution, as well as level of uptake of evidence-based interventions that can improve health for all.

 The emerging abundance of data and its associated predictive analytics can contribute to precision public health by including more extensive information in public health assessment of disease burden, facilitators and barriers to evidence-based intervention implementation and outcome measures, as related to person, place and time.